Sugar and spice

 Spices second iteration

-I moved all of our spices into 4oz square jars that wouldn’t roll around on a new spice rack that now extends the full width of the cabinet to store frequently-accessed spices.
-The salt refill box is now on the top cabinet shelf (instead of the pantry closet) next to the masala dabba.
+I moved all of our spices into 4oz square jars that won’t roll around on a new spice rack that now extends the full cabinet width.
+The salt refill box is now on the top cabinet shelf (instead of in the pantry closet).

 Spices second iteration